3v0k4/favicon_factory/README.md

 ## Installation

-Vips or ImageMagick+Inkscape are required.
+Vips or ImageMagick are required.
 If both are present, FaviconFactory defaults to Vips.

 Vips: